 A model is a simplified abstract view of a complex reality or concept.
 Silvern defines a model as a “graphic analog representing a real-life situation either as it is or as it should be” (AECT, 1977).
 This makes ADDIE a model.
 While it has been pictured in several ways, the model below shows one popular way (U.S. Army, 2011, p62):

 ADDIE has often been called a process model; however, this is only true if you blindly follow it (DeSimone, Werner, Harris, 2002).
-A much better way to use ADDIE is to think of it as a guide for gaining direct intuitive insight into a problem, for an example, see the right sidebar, ADDIE and the 5 Rules of Zen.
+A much better way to use ADDIE is to think of it as a guide for gaining direct intuitive insight into a problem, for an example see, ADDIE and the 5 Rules of Zen.